apache/trafficcontrol/docs/source/api/cachegroup_fallbacks.rst

 	}

 ..
 [2] At least one of "cacheGroupId" or "fallbackId" must be sent with the request.
-If both are sent, a single fallback relationship is deleted, whereas using only "cacheGroupId" will result in all fallbacks being removed from the Cache Group identified by that integral, unique identifier, and using only "fallbackId" will remove the Cache Group identified by *that* integral, unique identifier from all other Cache Groups' fallback lists.
+If both are sent, a single fallback relationship is deleted, whereas using only "cacheGroupId" will result in all fallbacks being removed from the :term:`Cache Group` identified by that integral, unique identifier, and using only "fallbackId" will remove the :term:`Cache Group` identified by *that* integral, unique identifier from all other :term:`Cache Group`\ s' fallback lists.